deepakducatvikaspuri/syllabus/angular-syllabus.md

 # Reactive: Reacting to Status or Value Changes
 # Reactive: Setting and Patching Values

-## Using Pipes to Transform Output
-# Introduction & Why Pipes are Useful
-# Using Pipes
-# Parametrizing Pipes
-# Where to learn more about Pipes
-# Chaining Multiple Pipes
-# Creating a Custom Pipe
-# Parametrizing a Custom Pipe
-# Example: Creating a Filter Pipe
-# Pure and Impure Pipes (or: How to "fix" the Filter Pipe)
-# Understanding the "async" Pipe

 ## Making Http Requests
 # Module Introduction